kujuablockchain/kujuaOnChain/README.md

 # kujuaOnChain
 Kujua blockchain main functionalities.
+You only need to change the values in 'inputs.py' file to your own for the function you want to run.

 You can find more functionalities on the developer page at https://kujua.org/developer

 Creating a wallet address:
 ```python